abeeb1000/Upage/README.md

 portfolio showcasing my frontend development projects

 ## Getting Started
-fork and clone this repo.
+- fork and clone this repo.
-run it on your local server
+- run it on your local server
-visit it on your web browser
+- visit it on your web browser

 ## Prerequisites
-local server
+- local server
-web browser e.g. chrome
+- web browser e.g. chrome

 ## Deployment
 Take a look at the live version here .....

 ## Built With
-HTML
+- HTML
-CSS
+- CSS
-JAVASCRIPT
+- AVASCRIPT
-Google images
+- Google images

 ## Versioning
 Git and GitHub